Contract Renewal Methods

 There are many different ways to manage the contract renewals in your organization.
 Although some methods are better than others, some popular choices can actually lead to increased risk factors.
+And the ineffective contract renewal process hurts your ROI.
 Understanding which of these choices are inept for contract renewals can help you decide on a stronger platform to leverage.
 A few of these methods include:

 Calendars have been around for ages and are a great way to organize any upcoming deadline or memorable date.
 Their place is ingrained within modern businesses, but there are drawbacks to using them as a way to keep up with contract renewals.
 For one, calendars require users to constantly update them with dates and information regarding upcoming deadlines.
 They do offer some basic notifications to alert you of these upcoming deadlines, but they only do so if you’ve manually entered specific times to receive notifications.
 Meanwhile, automated systems communicate the status of every contract and their upcoming deadlines on a daily basis.
 Additionally, calendars have no real way of sharing documents to enable content collaboration.